 Handling and Build Quality

-This lens is primarily built of plastic, with the exception of the lens mount, which is metal.
-Unfortunately, it feels to be one of the most fragile L-series lenses I’ve used, and I encountered a lot of them.
+This lens is primarily built of plastic, except for the lens mount, which is metal.
+But it feels like one of the most fragile L Series lenses I’ve used.
+And I’ve encountered many of them.

-Yet, it’s weather-sealed, so it should withstand rainy, dusty, or sandy environments pretty well.
-I have first-hand experience for the first, but no doubts about the other conditions either.
+Yet, it’s weather-sealed.
+So it should withstand rainy, dusty, or sandy environments pretty well.
+I have first-hand experience with the first.
+And I have no doubts about the other conditions.

-It has a 67mm filter thread, which puts it in the same league as the 70-200 f/4 lenses by Canon.
-Filters of this size are not too expensive.
+It has a 67mm filter thread.
+This puts it in the same league as Canon’s 70-200mm f/4 lenses.
+And filters of this size are not too expensive.

-On the side, there are three switches: a manual/autofocus switch, a stabilisation on/off switch, and the aforementioned focus limiter switch.
-They are easy enough to be flicked quickly without much effort, but hard to occasionally switch, because they’re slightly below the surrounding surface.
+They are easy enough to be flicked quickly without much effort.
+But they’re sometimes hard to switch because they’re slightly below the surrounding surface.

-The included ET-73 hood is made of plastic, and doesn’t feel too solid – but it does the job in all other aspects, and has a light-absorbent surface on the inside.
-With the hood on, your working distance shortens to around 5cm at 1:1.
+The included ET-73 hood is plastic and doesn’t feel too solid.
+But it does the job in all other aspects.
+Plus, it has a light-absorbent surface on the inside.
+With the hood on, your working distance shortens to around 5 cm at 1:1.

-There are a number of alternatives to the Canon EF 100mm f/2.8L IS USM Macro lens.
+There are several alternatives to the Canon EF 100mm f/2.8L IS USM macro lens:

-The Tamron AF SP 90mm f/2.8 Di VC USD is the most comparable.
-At a slightly lower price, it offers very similar build quality, stabilisation, and image performance.
+- Tamron AF SP 90mm f/2.8 Di VC USD (AFF017C700): This is the most comparable.
+It offers similar build quality, stabilization, and image performance at a lower price.

-The Sigma 105mm f/2.8 EX DG OS HSM Macro is another third-party lens that has comparable specifications on paper, and it’s significantly cheaper than both the Tamron and the Canon lens.
-However, it’s known to have some reliability issues, especially with autofocus, so for professional applications, it might not be ideal.
+- Sigma 105mm f/2.8 EX DG OS HSM Macro (258306): This is another third-party lens with comparable specifications on paper.
+And it’s cheaper than the Tamron and the Canon lenses.
+But it’s known to have some reliability issues, especially with autofocus.
+So for professional applications, it might not be ideal.

-For crop sensors, the Canon EF-S 60mm f/2.8 USM Macro offers a 100mm-equivalent view and great close-up performance.
+- Canon EF-S 60mm f/2.8 USM Macro: This offers a 100mm-equivalent view and great close-up performance for crop sensors.
 Its image quality is exceptional among EF-S lenses.
-It’s also not too expensive, although crop-sensor lenses are generally cheaper anyway.
-This lens lacks image stabilisation.
+But it lacks image stabilization.
+The lens is also not too expensive.
+But crop sensor lenses are generally cheaper anyway.

-You can also convert your existing lenses to decent-enough macro lenses if you only need macro capabilities occasionally.
-Read my article on macro photography gear on a budget here.
+You can convert your existing lenses to decent-enough macro lenses if you only need macro capabilities occasionally.
+You can read my article on macro photography gear on a budget.